-On this day in 1795, President George Washington signs the Jay (or “Jay’s”) Treaty with Great Britain.
+On August 18, 1795, President George Washington signs the Jay (or “Jay’s”) Treaty with Great Britain.

 This treaty, known officially as the “Treaty of Amity Commerce and Navigation, between His Britannic Majesty; and The United States of America” attempted to diffuse the tensions between England and the United States that had risen to renewed heights since the end of the Revolutionary War.
 The U.S. government objected to English military posts along America’s northern and western borders and Britain’s violation of American neutrality in 1794 when the Royal Navy seized American ships in the West Indies during England’s war with France.
 The treaty, written and negotiated by Supreme Court Chief Justice (and Washington appointee) John Jay, was signed by Britain’s King George III on November 19, 1794 in London.
 However, after Jay returned home with news of the treaty’s signing, Washington, now in his second term, encountered fierce Congressional opposition to the treaty; by 1795, its ratification was uncertain.

 Leading the opposition to the treaty were two future presidents: Thomas Jefferson and James Madison.
 At the time, Jefferson was in between political positions: he had just completed a term as Washington’s secretary of state from 1789 to 1793 and had not yet become John Adams’ vice president.
 Fellow Virginian James Madison was a member of the House of Representatives.
 Jefferson, Madison and other opponents feared the treaty gave too many concessions to the British.
 They argued that Jay’s negotiations actually weakened American trade rights and complained that it committed the U.S. to paying pre-revolutionary debts to English merchants.
 Washington himself was not completely satisfied with the treaty, but considered preventing another war with America’s former colonial master a priority.